-You r Name as shown on Form 140PY Your Social Security N al Security Number Spo use's Name as shown on Form 140PY (if filing joint) Spouse's Social Secu s Social Security Number Med ical and Dental Expenses • Taxes • Interest Expense • Gifts to Charity Medical and dental expenses incurred and paid while an Arizona resident plus the amount of such expenses from ٠ Arizona sources that you incurred and paid during the part of the year while an Arizona nonresident 00 2 Taxes allowable on federal Form 1040, Schedule A that you incurred and paid while an Arizona resident plus amount of such taxes from Arizona sources that you incurred and paid during the part of the year while an Arizona nonresident 2 00 3 Interest expense.
-See instructions 00 4 amount of mortgage interest you paid while an Arizona resident for 2022 that is equal to the amount of your 2 federal credit.
-00 5 Gifts to charity allowable on federal Form 1040, Schedule A that you incurred and paid while an Arizona resid dent plus the amount of such gifts from Arizona sources that you incurred and paid during the part of the year while an Arizona nonresident 5 00 an Anzona nonresident J 100 Cas ualty and Theft Losses 6 Casualty loss(es) allowable on federal Form 4684 00 7 Amount of loss on line 6 incurred while you were an Arizona resident plus the amount of loss from Arizona so ources on line 6 that you incurred during the part of the year while an Arizona resident 7 00 Oth. er Expenses · ident plue 0 Other expenses allowable on federal Form 1040, Schedule A that you incurred and paid while an Arizona res the amount of such expenses from Arizona sources that you incurred and paid during the part of the year wh Arizona nonresident 00 9 Add lines 1, 2, 3, 4, 5, 7 and 8.
-Enter the total 00 , 00 Adj u stments: State Income Taxes and Charitable Contributions 10 Amount of state income taxes deducted on the federal Schedule A that are for contributions to a charity for w hich an Arizona credit was received.
-If your tax deduction was limited on your federal Schedule A, complete the world on page 2 to determine the adjustment on this line 10 00 11 11 Enter the amount of charitable contributions for which you are taking a credit under Arizona law 12 12 Arizona itemized deductions: Subtract lines 10 and 11 from line 9.
+You ır Name as shown on Form 140PY Your Social Security Nu Spc ouse's Name as shown on Form 140PY (if filing joint) Spouse's Social Securi Med dical and Dental Expenses • Taxes • Interest Expense • Gifts to Charity Medical and dental expenses incurred and paid while an Arizona resident plus the amount of such expenses from Arizona sources that you incurred and paid during the part of the year while an Arizona nonresident 00 2 Taxes allowable on federal Form 1040, Schedule A that you incurred and paid while an Arizona resident plus amount of such taxes from Arizona sources that you incurred and paid during the part of the year while an Arizona nonresident 2 00 3 Interest expense.
+See instructions 00 4 If you received a federal credit, for interest paid on mortgage credit certificates (from federal Form 8396), ent amount of mortgage interest you paid while an Arizona resident for 2023 that is equal to the amount of your 2 00 5 federal credit 00 J the amount of such gifts from Arizona sources that you incurred and paid during the part of the year while lent plus an Arizona nonresident 5 00 100 Cas ualty and Theft Losses 6 Casualty loss(es) allowable on federal Form 4684 00 7 Amount of loss on line 6 incurred while you were an Arizona resident plus the amount of loss from Arizona so ources on line 6 that you incurred during the part of the year while an Arizona nonresident 7 00 O4h or Evnouses er Expenses 8 Other expenses allowable on federal Form 1040, Schedule A that you incurred and paid while an Arizona res the amount of such expenses from Arizona sources that you incurred and paid during the part of the year whi Arizona nonresident 00 9 Add lines 1, 2, 3, 4, 5, 7 and 8.
+Enter the total.
+00 100 Αdjι ustments: State Income Taxes and Charitable Contributions 10 Amount of state income taxes deducted on the federal Schedule A that are for contributions to a charity for w hich an Arizona credit was received.
+If your tax deduction was limited on your federal Schedule A, complete the work ksheet on page 2 to determine the adjustment on this line 10 00 11 Enter the amount of charitable contributions for which you are taking a credit under Arizona law 11 00 12 Arizona itemized deductions: Subtract lines 10 and 11 from line 9.
 Enter the difference.
-If less than zero, enter "0".
-Also, enter the amount on Form 140PY, line 53 12 00
+If less than zero, en nter "0".
+Also, enter the amount on Form 140PY, line 53 00